harshithach999/SAS_SQL/README.md

 - Results of data cleaning and transformation steps (e.g., fixing dates, handling missing values).
 - Summarized insights such as the total number of enplanements, claims, and analysis on claims by airport.

-You can view the output in the file after running the program in **SAS Studio** or your local environment.
-The file is located in the `/home/u62293126/SQL/case_study/` directory as `CaseStudy_Solution-results.html`.

 ## Notes
-- Ensure that all required datasets are present in the `/home/u62293126/SQL/case_study` directory for successful execution.
+- Ensure that all required datasets are present in the `/home/user/SQL/case_study` directory for successful execution.
 - The program is organized into sections, beginning with data exploration, followed by cleaning, preparation, and analysis, to provide a clear structure for understanding the process flow.